zonArt/openlp/documentation/manual/source/dualmonitors.rst

 .. image:: pics/vistapersonalize.png

 From the :guilabel:`Personalization` window click on :guilabel:`Display Settings`.
-Then enable the montior that represents your projector and make sure you have checked :guilabel:`Extend the desktop onto this monitor`.
+Click on the montior that represents your projector and make sure you have checked :guilabel:`Extend the desktop onto this monitor`.

 .. image:: pics/vistadisplaysettings.png